- Post-Op Exercises from the McMinn Center Video

 Psoas tendonitis is typically from over working or an overactive hip flexor (which the psoas muscles are part of).
 To avoid this, it is important to limit the amount of hip flexor strengthening early on in the rehabilitation process.
 I don’t do any hip flexor strengthening with my patients untill 6-8 weeks post op.

 If I encounter a patient with hip flexor pain.
-The treatment should be rest, ice, anything … Read the rest
+The treatment should be rest, ice, anything else to decrease the inflammation. … Read the rest